Law Firms Need to Prioritize Privilege to Protect Client Information

 A large law firm with more than 4,000 attorneys who service some of the largest organizations around the world fell victim to the NotPetya attack a few years ago, disrupting services and costing them millions.
 Better endpoint protection is needed as ransomware continues to be a threat to law firms both large and small.
 When it comes to access rights, Law firms need to be treated the same as any other remote third-party vendor.

 - The average law firm frequently uses outdated technology.

 Many law firms, especially the smaller ones, lack adequate IT and security awareness and resources.
 This can lead to them continuing to use old and outdated tools and technology or staying on unsupported and outdated versions of software and ignoring security patch updates issued by their technology providers.
 These types of environments are prime targets for attackers to exploit.

 For instance, in the case of the Panama Papers, the firm Mossack Fonseca suffered a SQL injection attack on one if its subdomains, which provided access (via an outdated plugin) to a content management system that had a known vulnerability that the firm never patched.
 From there, the attackers lifted credentials from a database that Mossack Fonseca’s security had left in clear text.

 That was the beginning of the end.
 Without adequate security resources to protect client’s personal information, law firms not only bring into question their ability to comply with ethical and professional conduct rules, they also become vulnerable to a potentially devastating cyber attack.

-Why Privileged Access Security Matters
+Why Privileged Access Management Matters

 One of the most common strategies used by malicious insiders and external attackers is to attempt to gain privileged access in order to execute a successful attack.
 Privileged accounts are everywhere – in every networked device, database, application and server on-premises and in cloud and hybrid environments.
 Nearly all advanced attacks involve the compromise of privileged credentials.